adamgienapp/Leet-Code/README.md

 # Leet-Code

-This repo contains some of my solutions to Leet Code problems, performance can be tracked in this read me.
+This repo contains my solutions to Leet Code problems.
+Performance metrics for each problem are tracked below (all metrics are generated at time of submittal / are not updated).

+All solutions written in Javascript.

+PERFORMANCE:

 #1 - Two Sum